Ladvien/ladvien.github.io/_posts/2020-05-08-headless-programming-arduni-via-rpi.md

 os.system('arduino-cli core install arduino:avr')
 os.system('arduino-cli core install arduino:megaavr')
 ```
 The installation script downloads the Arduino CLI and installs it.
 It then updates the Arduino core libraries.
-Lastly, it ensure the `AVR` and `Arduino Mega AVR` cores are installed as well.
+Lastly, it ensures the `AVR` and `Arduino Mega AVR` cores are installed as well.

 ### Script for Uploading using Arduino CLI
 You should now be set to compile and install new firmware directly from the Raspberry Pi to the Arduino Mega2560.
 I've also created a firmware installation script, which eases installing new code.